plone/volto/packages/registry/README.md

 Once the app starts, the add-on registry will execute, in order, all the registered add-ons' default export functions, configuring the new block.
 The add-on will then become available to the CMS when it asks the configuration registry for it.

+### Initialization

+**TODO**
+By default, the configuration registry is empty.
+In the context of a Volto app, the registry gets initialized by Volto by default.

-## Accessing the configuration registry
+### Accessing the configuration registry

 The configuration registry can be accessed by: